MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Experiments

+For the complete experiment results and analysis, please refer to Appendix~\ref{Supplementary Experiments} and \ref{app:pum_supp_ablations}.
+We provide a brief analysis of the comparison of the \textbf{Llama-3.2-1B} model on the TOFU benchmark here.

 \paragraph{Privacy} Privacy measures whether sensitive data in the forget set can still be retrieved from the model.
-As shown in~\cref{tab:pum_main_comparison}, we find that \method{} under a low noise level consistently outperforms single-copy noised/noise-free unlearning in Forget Quality (FQ).
+As shown in Table~\ref{tab:pum_main_comparison}, we find that \method{} under a low noise level consistently outperforms single-copy noised/noise-free unlearning in Forget Quality (FQ).
 Specifically, for unlearning algorithms with high FQ (\textbf{GradDiff}, \textbf{NPO}), \method{} matches the FQ of noise-free unlearning while substantially outperforming single-copy noisy unlearning, with $0.405$ vs.\ $0.266$ for GradDiff, and $0.919$ vs.\ $0.766$ for NPO.
 For other low-FQ unlearning algorithms (\textbf{GradAscent}, \textbf{SimNPO}, and \textbf{DPO}), we observe that the single-copy noisy and noise-free frameworks yield similar FQ scores, whereas \method{} improves over both baselines significantly: $0.054$ vs.\ near zero for GradAscent, $0.097$ vs.\ $0.054$ for SimNPO, and $0.266$ vs.\ $0.165$ for DPO.
 The increase in FQ relative to noise-free unlearning can be attributed to the multi-copy stability effect.
 For more details, please refer to Appendix~\ref{sec:mpu-stability}.

 For Forget Truth Ratio (FTR) and PrivLeak (PL), we do not observe significant differences across the compared settings.
 This suggests that, under these two privacy-related metrics, all unlearning algorithms except \textbf{GradAscent} exhibit stable behavior.
-Comparing across unlearning algorithms, \textbf{NPO} performs best overall, achieving the highest average FQ and FTR together with the smallest absolute value of PL.
-Conversely, \textbf{GradAscent} exhibits almost zero FQ and MU under both the noise-free and single-copy noisy unlearning frameworks, indicating a complete breakdown of the model.
+Comparing across unlearning algorithms, \textbf{NPO} performs best overall, achieving the highest average FQ together with the smallest absolute value of PL.
+Conversely, \textbf{GradAscent} exhibits almost zero FQ and MU under both the noise-free and noised unlearning settings, indicating a complete breakdown of the model.

-\paragraph{Utility} Utility measures model performance on general tasks, reflecting whether general capability is preserved after unlearning. \cref{tab:pum_main_comparison} shows that single-copy noise, noise-free unlearning, and \method{} achieve very similar MU under each unlearning algorithm, with variations below $0.01$.
+\paragraph{Utility} Utility measures model performance on general tasks, reflecting whether general capability is preserved after unlearning.
+Table~\ref{tab:pum_main_comparison} shows that single-copy noise, noise-free unlearning, and \method{} achieve very similar MU under each unlearning algorithm, with variations below $0.01$.
 This indicates that utility preservation is not particularly sensitive to noise injection in our setup.